 What's missing from today's enterprise learning?
 Driving and measuring curiosity

 Imagine if we could drive and measure employee curiosity while they did their job?
 Not just knowing that they consumed or completed content but at the moment they became curious or had questions?
 Are they bored with the provided content?
 Did they find it interesting and useful?
 Should they be promoted or do they need help based on their present and historical “curiosity” level compared to their peers?
 Today’s enterprise learning systems offer all types of long and short form learning content, courses along with existing articles and documents deemed valuable for employees job and career growth.
-These systems focus their reporting on when content was originally delivered to employees and any accompanying test scores.
+They focus their reporting on when content was originally delivered to employees and any accompanying test scores.

-Missing: Driving and measuring curiosity
+What’s missing: Driving and measuring curiosity

 Employee excellence depends on curiosity

 We’ve mentioned in previous posts regarding how psychologists widely believe that curiosity is critical to human learning and achievement.
 In this view, regardless of cognitive ability higher levels of curiosity correlates to the attainment of knowledge.
 Many believe curiosity is a direct predictor of how good an employee is and will be in their job.
 Additionally, the more curious people become, the less fear they have engaging with others in authentic conversations to get answers to their burning questions.
-Instilling curiosity makes everyone more likely to push their own boundaries of learning and achievement as well as driving opportunities to have conversations outside of decided subject matter experts (SMEs), beyond what employees would normally consume from specifically prescribed learning plans.
+Instilling curiosity makes everyone more likely to push their own boundaries of learning and achievement as well as driving opportunities to have conversations outside of decided subject matter experts (SMEs).
+Or go beyond what employees would normally consume from specifically prescribed learning plans.
 Finally, driving curiosity by immediately getting answers from existing courses and content found in their company is a force multiplier for any existing zoom / classroom, individual or ondemand learning as well.
-Only improving the results to employees.
 How many of us would love to measure and provide the answers employees have regarding our Storyline or Captivate course we spent weeks to build?
-And then see the most asked questions and which page or video or even timestamp of video gained the most interest!
+And then see the most asked questions and which page or video or even timestamp of video gained the most interest?

 Copyright © 2022 Feathercap Inc.